ryans2014/MtLib/README.md

 # MtLib: a C++ Thread Pool Library
-MtLib is a C++ library that aims to offer thread reuse as well as convenient API for using std::thread.
-The library is based on C++14 features.
+MtLib is a C++ library that aims to offer thread reuse as well as a convenient API multithreading programming.
+The key feature of this library includes:
+* Thread reusing.
+Reusing of thread avoids thread creation/deletion time.
+It can reduce the multithreading overhead.
+This is especially helpful if you are trying to multithread a short/fast function where the thread creation time can be comparable to the function execution time.
+* Convenient thread API.
+The typical way of using std::thread include create thread and bind it with function, create future/promise pair and pass to the function, store the thread object for joining at a later time, check the function return from the future object.
+Now, with MtLib API, you just call the Thread::RunAndReturn method, give the function, the argument list, and where to write the return.
+When you are ready to see the result, just call Thread::Wait method to wait to wait for the completion of all sutmitted tasks.
+* Garbage collection via pooled thread.
+Sometimes, calling the destructor on the master thread is just a wait of time.
+No further operation depend on the outcome of the destructor.
+Why not letting the slave threads to do that?
+This MtLib provides a solution.
+By calling TheadPool::Delete method, you can pass ownership of a object (move semantics) to a lambda function that takes care of the object destruction.
+The lambda function is then added to the task queue waiting to be processed.

+## Requirement
+This library depend on C++14 standard features.
+No external libraries are used.

 ## Usage

+There are two groups of features provided by

+## How does it work

 ## API Reference
 ```CPP